zeighy/entra-nofly-monitor/README.md

 The web UI provides a convenient way to visualize and manage the data collected by the background processor.
 -   It is protected by a local username and password stored in the `admins` database table.
--   It includes a new **IP Whitelist Management** section to add and remove trusted IPs.
+-   It includes a **IP Whitelist Management** section to add and remove trusted IPs.
+-   It includes a **Authentication Device Changes** section to display recent MFA updates.
 -   It displays separate tables for **Impossible Travel Alerts** and **Region Change Alerts**, each with an "Email Sent" column indicating if a notification was generated.
 -   The main log view is now conveniently filtered to the **last 24 hours**.
 -   It includes buttons to **Manually Trigger Sync** and to **Reprocess All Logs** (with a confirmation warning).